alidcastano/alidcastano-jekyll/_inner-library/bookshelf/calNewport-SoGood.md

 Build up rare and valuable skills

-SDT (needs)
+Motivation requires that you fulfill three basic psychological needs:

+Self Determination Theory(SDT) needs:
-1. autonomy
+1. autonomy (feeling that you have control over your day)
-2. competence
+2. competence (feeling that you are good at what you do)
-3. relatedness
+3. relatedness (feeling of connection to other people)

 Traits that define great work: